 Coach Houses

-Generally reserved for those of a certain economic status, coach houses were auxiliary structures, usually constructed on the back of a lot behind the main house.
+Generally reserved for those of a certain economic status, coach houses were auxiliary structures, usually built at the back of a lot, behind the main house.
 When cars supplanted the horse-drawn carriage as the primary way to transport people, many coach houses were converted into garages.
-However, many of them don’t look like your average garage, sporting charming historical designs that match their accompanying structure.
-In the late 1950s, fearing that the post-war boom would overly densify the city, the construction of new coach houses, and indeed, all basement/attic residential conversions were banned, with existing ones grandfathered in with the caveat that no renovations could be executed on them.
+However, many of them don’t look like your average garage, sporting charming, historic designs that match their accompanying structures.
+In the late 1950s, fearing that the post-war boom would overly densify the city, the construction of new coach houses, and indeed, all basement/attic residential conversions, was banned, with existing ones grandfathered in with the caveat that no renovations could be executed on them.
 For a look at historic Chicago Coach houses, the Ask Geoffrey column offers excellent examples.

 For new present-day coach houses, though, some design parameters will guide the process.
 Coach houses must be shorter than 22 feet above grade and smaller than 700 square feet.
 Additionally, the overall footprint cannot exceed 60% of the rear setback.
 Equally exciting is the lifting of the ban on more serious renovations to coach houses, which has been in place for over a half-century.
-This means existing coach houses can be fully renovated to meet the new parameters, perhaps allowing them to become taller and more spacious, and better meet the needs of their owners in a more modern and customized way.
+This means existing coach houses can be fully renovated to meet the new parameters, perhaps allowing them to become taller and more spacious, and to better meet their owners’ needs in a more modern, customized way.

 MODERN COACH HOUSE DESIGN & ADU CASE STUDIES